 Surrounded by mountainous peaks, Telluride is the epitome of picturesque Colorado.
 From fine dining to fantastic craft beer and epic hiking, there is no shortage of amazing things to do in Telluride.

 Regardless if you are skiing, hiking about or just enjoying the quaint, historic town, plan to spend 2-4 days here.
 It’s well worth it, especially for you outdoor enthusiasts.

 Read our guide on the 12 incredible things to do in Telluride!

 - The Budget Conscious | Mountainside Inn

-TIP: Accommodations in the Telluride Ski Village and town of Telluride are pricey.
-If you are looking for budget friendly accommodations, consider booking in Ouray (1 hour from Telluride) or Ridgway (53 minutes from Telluride).
+TIP: Accommodations in the Telluride Ski Village and the town of Telluride are pricey.
+If you are looking for budget-friendly accommodations, consider booking in Ouray (1 hour from Telluride) or Ridgway (53 minutes from Telluride).
 Or, pack a tent and gear and do some camping around Telluride.

 Stop 4: Drive The Million Dollar Highway to Durango

 The name says it’s all.
 The Million Dollar Highway offers billion-dollar views to those who make the trip.
 The breathtaking mountain, valley, and gorge views, will have your jaw dropping after every turn.
 The views are really THAT good.

 Read about everything you need to know to drive the Million Dollar Highway!